-'Return on average shareholders' equity' Calculated as profit for the period attributable to ordinary equity holders of the parent (adjusted for the after tax amounts of capital securities classified as equity) divided by average ordinary shareholders' equity for the period, excluding non-controlling interests.
+'Return on average shareholders' equity' Annualised statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity, excluding non-controlling interests and other equity instruments.

-'Return on average tangible shareholders' equity' Calculated as profit for the period attributable to ordinary equity holders of the parent (adjusted for the after tax amounts of capital securities classified as equity) divided by average ordinary shareholders' equity for the period, excluding non-controlling interests, adjusted by the deduction of intangible assets and goodwill.
+Return on average tangible shareholders' equity' Annualised statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.